 What is the FSS escrow savings account?

 Another benefit participants receive is an interest-bearing escrow (savings) account.
 This accrues as the household’s portion of rent increases because of an increase in earned income.
 The account is held until the participant successfully completes the contract.
-The contract can be completed in two ways:
+The contract can be completed when the participant has completed all their goals before the end of their contract and is free of welfare benefits (Maryland Temporary Cash Assistance) and employed at the time of graduation.

-Graduates of the FSS program will not loose their Housing Choice Voucher.
+Graduates of the FSS program will not lose their Housing Choice Voucher.
 The terms for remaining on the HCV program are the same for FSS families as it is for all HCV recipients.